Avnet/avnet-azure-sphere-AzureRTOS/MT3620_M4_Sample_Code/AzureRTOS/AvnetGroveGPS/README.md

 # Configuring the Avnet Default High Level application to use this example
 To configure the AvnetDefaultProject high level application to use this binary ...

-* Include the raw data handler function definition in m4_support.h
+* Add the function definition to m4_support.h

 `void groveGPSRawDataHandler(void*);`